marsanatta/percentile-calculator/README.md

 private int[] responseTimeBuckets = new int[TIMEOUT_MS];
 ```

-(2) To process a log file, iterate each log and increase the corresponding response time's
+(2) When processing a log file, iterate each log line by line and increase the corresponding response time's
 occurrence counter.

 PercentileCalculator.java:
 ```$java
-responseTimeBuckets[responseTimeMs]++;
+private void updateBuckets(String logFilePath) throws Exception {
+    //please refere this function
+}
+private void updateBucket(String log) throws Exception {
+    //please refer this function
+}
 ```
-(3) To get the latest percentiles, iterate all the response buckets, count up for the response
+(3) To update current percentiles, iterate all the response buckets, count up for the response
  time occurrence, if current percentage is over than the target percentage, it's the point of
  percentile to be output

 PercentileCalculator.java:
 ```$java
-private int[] calcPercentilesFromBuckets() {
+private void updatePercentiles() {
     //please refer this function
 }
 ```